Anne Stava

-Anne Stava-Murray is a Democratic member of the Illinois House of Representatives for the 81st district.
+Anne Stava (formerly Stava-Murray) is a Democratic member of the Illinois House of Representatives for the 81st district.
 She took office on January 9, 2019.
 The 81st district, located in DuPage and Will counties, includes all or portions of Downers Grove, Lisle, Naperville, Woodridge, Darien, Westmont, and Bolingbrook.
+Stava is engaged to Marcus King, a candidate for DuPage County Board.

-Stava-Murray narrowly defeated Republican incumbent David Olsen despite spending only $30,000 during the entire 2018 election cycle.
+Stava narrowly defeated Republican incumbent David Olsen despite spending only $30,000 during the entire 2018 election cycle.

-Stava-Murray, a Naperville resident, served on the community’s Board of Fire and Police.
+Stava, a Naperville resident, served on the community’s Board of Fire and Police.
 She is a graduate of Benet Academy and Dartmouth College.